stefandecimelli/stefandecimelli.github.io/about.md

 permalink: /about/
 ---

-I am a Software Developer looking for something to do.
-So now I am blogging.
+I am blogging now, watch out!
+Time to make every thought I have available on the internet for everyone to see, because they're taking up too much space in the dome.

-Here is a list of things I like:
+Here's a list of things I like:
+- Sci-Fi and Fantasy
+  - especially:
+    - Dune
+    - Game of Thrones
+    - Lord of the Rings
+    - Harry Potter
-- Fantasy books
+- Modern classic books
+- History and classics
-- Toronto Maple Leafs
+- Hockey
+  - I'm a Leafs fan, try not to cry about it!
-- Java
+- Java code
 - Pasta

-Posts about me:
+And some posts about me:
 <ul>
   {% for post in site.posts %}
     {% if post.url contains "meta" %}